ashim888/csit-c/Assignments/README.md

 • Day Students upload/email your assignments to "TO BE DISCLOSED"

+• If there's any problem regarding assignments please don't hesitate to email me punchedrock@gmail.com

 • Note: At this stage in your education you are responsible for your own work; I will not accept any excuses for plagiarism regardless of your intention.